orfeus-eu/documentation/docs/adria_array_seismicnetworks.rst

 AdriaArray - Seismic networks
 ====================

 In various stages of planning and for different purposes, we prepared maps showing the distribution of permanent stations and suggested locations of temporary stations.
 The maps cover a range of complexity from very simple ones using just two colors to more complex figures explaining the station distribution in detail.
-Below, we show some of maps.
+Below, we show some of the maps.
 All the maps and supporting files can be downloaded from the `AdriaArray GitHub repository <https://github.com/PetrColinSky/AdriaArray>`_.

 AdriaArray GitHub repository
 -------------------------------

-The repository contains the `AdA folder <https://github.com/PetrColinSky/AdriaArray/tree/master/AdA>`_, which includes `permanent <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryPermanent.xls?raw=true>`_ and `temporary <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryTemporary.xls?raw=true>`_ station inventories.
+The repository contains the `AdA folder <https://github.com/PetrColinSky/AdriaArray/tree/master/AdA>`_, which includes `permanent <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryPermanent.ods>`_ and `temporary <https://github.com/PetrColinSky/AdriaArray/blob/master/AdA/InventoryTemporary.ods>`_ station inventories.

 The following two texts files describe what else you can find in the AdriaArray GitHub repository.